ByteBenderStudios/CyberSecurityJourney2025/README.md

 # CyberSecurityJourney2025
 This is a Journey of me learning Cybersecurity in 2025.
 I will show you everything I learn(ed).

-I found out about Cybrary and knew about Hackthebox for a while.
+I found out about Cybrary and knew about Hackthebox and Tryhackme for a while.
 I was just watching videos but then...
 I gave it a try and my Journey began..

 3 File Descriptors in Linux:
 * STDIN - 0 = Data Stream for Input